Maxson52/uO-Explorer/README.md

 npm run dev
 ```

+> for Linux or MacOS setup, consult the [Pocketbase docs](https://pocketbase.io/docs/)

 ## Deploy Suggestions

-The frontend SvelteKit application in SPA mode can be hosted virtually anywhere, as it is fully static.
-Pocketbase can be hosted either on a VPS or one of the hosting providerse such as [Pockethost](https://pockethost.io/).
+The frontend SvelteKit application in SPA mode can be hosted virtually anywhere, since it is fully static.
+Pocketbase can be hosted either on a VPS or one of the hosting providers such as [Pockethost](https://pockethost.io/).
 By building the SvelteKit project with `npm run build` and placing the build in the `/pocketbase/pb_public` directory, Pocketbase will automatically serve the frontend as well.
+As of 2025-08-20, we are using a GitHub action to build the frontend into the `/pocketbase/pb_public` directory and deploying to the Makerepo VPS using the Pocketbase docker image.